BrianKoge/Portfolio/README.md

 ## Live Preview

-You can open the `index.html` file in your browser to view the portfolio.
+click on https://brian-k-portfolio.netlify.app/ to view the portfolio

 ## Technologies Used